martin-olivier/ZiAPI/docs/general/WHY_US.md

 - Build and compile the project
 - Create modules (Numerous code examples of different common module and one in-depth guide per module type)
 - Contributing

+## Additional tools

+We've built an amazing [website](https://ziapi.vercel.app) for you to navigate the docs more easily.

+With the API, we also included our own Open-Source and unit-tested [dynamic library loader](https://github.com/martin-olivier/dylib) developped by [Martin Olivier](https://github.com/martin-olivier).